 Don’t Write it Down

 It may be a pain to memorize your passwords, but it’s much more secure.
 Far too often, employees who feel comfortable at their workstations will leave a post-it note with their password affixed to their monitors.
 Keep in mind that your workplace is a public place.
-Coworkers, visitors and cleaners can be in and out of your workstation, and a rogue post-it note is just an open invitation to your network.
+Coworkers, visitors, and cleaners can be in and out of your workstation, and a rogue post-it note is just an open invitation to your network.

 The University of Wisconsin-Madison’s Information Technology blog has a wonderful article on how you can craft memorable, secure passwords that will eliminate the need for written records.

-Longer passwords with mixed characters (upper case, lower case, numbers and symbols) are ideal for an effective password.
+Longer passwords with mixed characters (upper case, lower case, numbers, and symbols) are ideal for an effective password.
 By integrating different characters, you avoid having common phrase passwords that are vulnerable to brute force hacks like dictionary attacks.

 When Necessary, Change it

 This is a balancing act.
-If you are prompted to change your password too frequently, you’re more likely to use easier-to-remember (thus, easier-to-hack) password.
+If you are prompted to change your password too frequently, you’re more likely to use an easier-to-remember (thus, easier-to-hack) password.
 You may also make the above-noted mistake of writing it down.

 As Lorrie Cranor suggested in a 2016 Federal Trade Commission blog, you should change your password when you feel it’s been compromised; if you have been logging into an account while in a crowded place, or if you’ve divulged your password to someone, change it.